joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 The KafaConsumer method requires Snappy for decompression.
 Python-snappy requires the Snappy C library.
 Installing `libsnappy-dev`, `kafka-python`, and `python-snappy` is required to execute the program.

-#### Install Ansible
+#### Install Ansible Engine
 These instructions assume that Ansible has been installed to the target host.
-The software was developed using ansible 2.6.4 and this configuration guide used ansible 2.7.4.
+The software was developed using Ansible 2.6.4 and this configuration guide was validated using Ansible 2.7.4.
 Refer to the installation instructions for installing Ansible, at http://docs.ansible.com/ansible/intro_installation.html.

 The development environment is running Ubuntu 16.04.05, refer to the output of  `lsb_release -a` to validate your release.
+The following commands are used to install Ansible on Ubuntu.

 ```
 $ sudo apt-get install software-properties-common